 Unless you’re a little too young to remember, you probably witnessed 2 extravagant market bubbles in both 2000 and 2008.
-If you are too young, and are at least somewhat interested in economics, you’ve at least probably heard of them.
+If you are too young and don’t know much about the stock market, and are at least somewhat interested in economics, you’ve at least probably heard of them.

 These bubbles are often what happens when the price of something becomes so exorbitantly high that eventually it will burst.
 There was a lot more behind the 2008 financial crisis than this, but that is a story for another time.